 Disposal includes any activity associated with the disposal of a decommissioned asset including sale, demolition or relocation.
-Assets identified for possible decommissioning and disposal are shown in Table 5.6.
-A summary of the disposal costs and estimated reductions in annual operations and maintenance of disposing of the assets are also outlined in Table 5.6.
+Assets identified for possible decommissioning and disposal are shown in Table 4.7.
 Any costs or revenue gained from asset disposals is included in the long-term financial plan.